 Uber

-In collaboration with Green Dot bank, Uber issues debit cards for drivers and partners.
+In collaboration with Green Dot Bank, Uber issues debit cards for drivers and partners.
 When the company hires a new driver, the latter has the opportunity to get a card to cash out their daily earnings from the completed rides.
 Also, drivers can use these cards to purchase goods from merchant partners and get cashback bonuses.

 Cash App

-Initially, Cash App developed by Square was designed to manage peer-to-peer payment operations.
+Initially, the Cash App developed by Square was designed to manage peer-to-peer payment operations.
 Soon, the product grew from a limited-function app to a solution comprising numerous product lines in one place.
-Users now can use Cash App to trade cryptocurrency, manage investments, or activate ACH payment processing.
+Users now can use the Cash App to trade cryptocurrency, manage investments, or activate ACH payment processing.
 The app partners with Marqeta and Sutton Bank.
 Users can get a debit card to purchase goods in stores and withdraw money from ATMs.

 SoFi